msushkov/kbp-el/doc/setting_up.md

 - `incompatible_relations`: Contains 104 tuples of the form *(relation1, relation2)* where relation2 is incompatible with relation1.
 This is used to generate negative examples (given *(e1, relation1, e2)*, *(e1, relation2, e2)* will be a negative example).
 - `kb`: Contains tuples of the form *(entity1, relation, entity2)*; this is the knowledge base used for distant supervision.
 - `relation_types`: 26 of the typed relations we care to extract.
-- `sentence`: contains processed sentence data with [NLP extractor](http://deepdive.stanford.edu/doc/walkthrough-extras.html#nlp_extractor).
+- `sentence`: contains processed sentence data with an [NLP extractor](http://deepdive.stanford.edu/doc/walkthrough-extras.html#nlp_extractor).
 This table contains tokenized words, lemmatized words, POS tags, NER tags, dependency paths for each sentence.
 There are 70805 sentences, which is 0.2% of the full corpus for 2010.
 - `usstate`: Contains a list of the 51 U.S. states (including DC).

 There are 4 additional tables that the system will need to create, to be used by the extractors.
 The tables are: